Snoop Dogg Posts Powerful Message Following The Heartbreaking Death Of His Newborn Grandson

 Snoop’s post was shared after his wife, Shante Broadus, posted a video as she sang in honor of her late grandchild.

 Snoop Dogg’s message of faith is not a total surprise, although the circumstances are heartbreaking.
 The star previously revealed that he is a born again Christian.
-Fans know that the rapper released a 32-track gospel album, Bible of Love, last year, although it has received mixed reviews from some eyebrow-raising Christians.
+Last year, the rapper released a 32-track gospel album, Bible of Love, which has received mixed reviews, some from eyebrow-raising Christians.

 In an interview last year with The Chicago Sun-Times, Snoop, whose birth name is Calvin Cordozar Broadus Jr., said that his faith “has always been there,” even in his wilder days as a young rapper.